philipperolet/trg-players/project.md

-## Todo
+## Now & next up
+- Refactoring pass (tb adjusted)
+- player bug should stop the game
-- Create a player that spans all the board using the non-closed-areas algorithm of "enjoyable games"
+- Make player implementation selection for the algorithm easy

-### Notes
-- disable spec testing for fdef in def?
-- install linter clj-kondo
-- fix project opening when only 1 window
-- refactor game with only 1 self-like arg logic
-- spec tests faster how
+- put specs back on for update-path-stack/mark-board
+- make an experiment with 1000 rand games, compare avg step number with 95% conf interval on random variable and mean

 ## Backlog
 ### AI World v0.2.0